mbloch/mapshaper/docs/formats/geojson.md

 - Coordinates are emitted at full precision &mdash; consider `precision=` to reduce file size. `precision=0.0001` equates to ~11 m at the equator, ~8 m in New York City, and ~6 m in Reykjavík, Iceland.
 - Polygon ring winding follows RFC 7946 (CCW outer, CW holes); use `reverse-winding` to write CW outer rings and CCW holes.
 - Output is minified by default; pass `prettify` for human-readable JSON.
+- If you are loading the data into a web map, see [Preparing data for D3 and web maps](/docs/guides/geojson-for-web-maps.html) for notes on WGS84, projected coordinates, polygon winding and D3 rendering.
 - If you are loading the data into a web map and you want the smallest possible file size, consider [TopoJSON](/docs/formats/topojson.html) as an alternative to GeoJSON.
 For datasets with shared boundaries, file sizes are often a fraction of the equivalent GeoJSON size.
 - `precision=` rounding can introduce sliver overlaps at boundaries.
 Pair it with `fix-geometry` if downstream tools are strict.